segmentio/Analytics.NET/README.md

 Segmentio.Client.Identify(sessionId, userId, traits);
 ```

-**sessionId** (string) is a unique id associated with an anonymous user before they are logged in.
-If the user
+**sessionId** (string) is a unique id associated with each user's session.
+Most web frameworks provide a session id
-is logged in, you can use null here.
+you can use here.
+If you don't have one, you can use null.

 **userId** (string) is usually an email, but any unique ID will work.
 This is how you recognize a signed-in user
 in your system.
-Note: it can be null if the user is not logged in.
-By explicitly identifying a user, you tie all of
+Note: it can be null if the user is not logged in (but then a sessiondId must be provided).
-their actions to their identity.
-This makes it possible for you to run things like segment-based email campaigns.
+By explicitly identifying a user, you tie all of their actions to their identity.
+This makes it
+possible for you to run things like segment-based email campaigns.

 **traits** (Segmentio.Model.Traits) is a dictionary with keys like “Subscription Plan” or “Favorite Genre”.
 You can segment your
 users by any trait you record.
 Once you record a trait, no need to send it again, so the traits argument is optional.